-Applications for admission to AUD's graduate programs are accepted throughout the year for Fall, Spring and Summer I entering classes.
-To allow enough time for the evaluation of applications and the selection of accepted candidates, we encourage applicants to submit their applications in advance of the following meeting times.
+Applications for admission to AUD's graduate programs are accepted throughout the year for Fall, Spring and Summer

+I entering classes.
+To allow enough time for the evaluation of accepted candidates, we encourage applicants to submit their applications in advance of the following meeting times.
 The Program Director's Office must receive all required documentation for each candidate, prior to their full-review by the Admissions Committee.
 Applicants are therefore expected to submit their completed documentation at least two weeks prior to the scheduled application review dates, specified below.

 The Master of Business Administration (M.B.A.)
-Admissions Committee reviews applications for (1) applications for the Spring 2012 semester are reviewed on October 9.
-2011 and December 15, 2011 and January 5, 2012) applications for the Summer I 2012 term are reviewed on February 16, 2012 and April 19, 2012; and, 3) applications for the Fall 2012 term are reviewed on June 21, 2012 and August 26, 2012.
+Admissions Committee reviews applications for (1) applications for the Spring 2013 semester are reviewed mid-October 2012 and mid-December 2012 and mid-January 2013; (2) applications for the Summer I 2013 term are reviewed mid-February 2013 and mid-April 2013; and, (3) applications for the Fall 2013 term are reviewed end-June 2013 and end-August 2013.
 The M.B.A.
 Program Director's Office must receive all required documentation (see above) for each candidate, prior to their full-review by the Admissions Committee.
 Applicants are therefore expected to submit their completed documentation at least two weeks prior to the scheduled application review dates, specified above.